 The originality of a candidate's manifesto relative to other candidates from the same party reflects their ability and effort to use messages that are personal and tailored to their local electorate.
 Hence, our findings suggest that incumbents tend to run higher-quality campaigns than their competitors, possibly because being in office has given them access to better resources (e.g., better campaign advisors) or because they have formed better communication skills during their mandate.
+They may also advertise and take credit for their personal achievements in office, which challengers cannot do.
+Consistent with this interpretation, columns 4 and 5 of Table 5 show that incumbents tend to use first person's personal pronouns and past participles more often than challengers.
+The lower bound for the conditional effect of winning is significant for both outcomes (at the 10% and 1% level, respectively) and corresponds to about 20% of their mean value at the left of the threshold.

-An alternative explanation is that challengers are less well-known, so their best chance to win votes is to advertise the party platform, which voters may recognize.
+An alternative explanation is that challengers are less well-known, so their best chance to win votes is to advertise the party platform, which voters may recognize, rather than personalize their campaign communication.
 Either way, these results suggest that the incumbency advantage is, at least in part, due to the type of campaign run by candidates.